yuliverseML/Image_Classification/README.md

-# Cats vs Dogs Image Classifier
+# Cats vs Dogs Image Classifier with MobileNetV2

 ## Project Overview
 This repository contains a TensorFlow implementation of a convolutional neural network (CNN) for classifying images as either cats or dogs.
 The model uses transfer learning with MobileNetV2 as the base architecture, which is pre-trained on ImageNet.
 This approach allows for high accuracy with minimal training time.